desmondw/resume/Resume - Desmond Weindorf.md

 ## Experience

 #### Senior Software Engineer (Grove Collaborative), Apr 2019 – Mar 2020
-- Mentored multiple engineers and lead the team on multiple projects
+- Mentored multiple engineers and led the team on multiple projects
-- Lead and owned launch of holiday presale after implementing new design
+- Led and owned launch of holiday presale after implementing new design
 - Built out new sales channel and owned its evolution over numerous A/B tests
 - Quickly released and iterated over new growth features on AOV-focused pod

 #### Senior Software Engineer (Darby Smart), Dec 2017 – Apr 2019
 - Designed and developed the customer-facing website for Shero Science
-- Spearheaded acquisition of influencers and customers across multiple channels
+- Led acquisition of influencers and customers across multiple channels

 #### Software Engineer (HelloSign), Jan 2015 – Jun 2017
 - Developed the external API, SDKs, and integrations as primary contact